To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 This timeline has been held.
 In January 2024, the USAF awarded contracts to five companies under the CCA programme.
 The companies selected were Anduril, Boeing, General Atomics (GA-ASI), Lockheed Martin, and Northrop Grumman.
 As Shephard reported, the contract details largely remained unclear, but it was assumed the suppliers were expected to produce designs for the CCA.

 Three months later, in April, the USAF announced that it had selected Anduril and GA-ASI to continue in the programme.
-The USAF has tasked both companies with producing detailed designs and production representative test aircraft.
+The USAF tasked both companies with producing detailed designs and representative test aircraft.
 As noted by the USAF, the companies not selected, Lockheed Martin, Northrop, and Boeing, will continue to be part of the broader industry partner vendor pool.

 In November 2024, Air Force Col. Timothy Helfrich, senior materiel leader for the advanced aircraft division of Air Force Materiel Command, stated that the USAF had finished a "critical design review for both Anduril and General Atomics", with both companies "on track", if not ahead" of a timeline that allows the force to "get operational capability by the end of the decade."